-- (1) Once the external streets are created, connect them, and ensure no block lengths exceed the maximum block spacing shown in Table 20-23(b)(2)b..
-For residential sites located in wedges, individual blocks may exceed the maximum, up to 1000 feet, provided the average of all block lengths are less than the maximum block spacing shown in Table 20-23(b)(2)b.. - (2) Cul-de-sacs and other permanently dead-end streets are allowed only where no feasible alternative has been documented.
-Cul-de-sacs shall not be longer than the preferred local street spacing in Table 20-23(b)(2)a... - (d) A new half street located along a property line may be constructed in lieu of a full-width street where such a half street is feasible for future completion.
-This determination shall be made by city staff based on the configuration of parcel boundaries and the anticipated impact of future extension and completion of the half street on the viability of the adjacent parcels.
-No new half streets shall be allowed in single family detached developments. - (e) The city staff may modify the maximum local street spacing, eliminate the need for a stub or paper street where: - (1) A physical impedance to a connection exists, such as a freeway, railroad line, rapid transit line, or gas pipeline. - (2) A natural impedance exists, such as areas of steep slopes, wetlands, floodplain, creeks or streams. - (3) An industrial use is located adjacent to a proposed residential property, allowing future traffic to the non-residential use to traverse the residential property to reach a non-local street. - (4) The shape of the property does not allow the requirements to be met. - (5) There are right-of-way, sight distance, or access constraints to providing the recommended spacing. - (6) Accessibility to the subject property or an adjacent property requires modification of the requirements. - (7) Special manufacturing or security functions do not allow the street spacing requirements to be met. - (8) It is advantageous to the street network to align a new street with an existing street, major driveway, or traffic signal, and therefore not creating smaller than desirable block faces. - (f) Block widths.
+- a.
+All new development should provide for more than one access for ingress and egress at the time of development, if feasible. - b.
+New streets and driveways should align with existing streets across intersections to create four-way intersections. - (c) Internal Connectivity.
+Once the external streets are created, connect them, and ensure no block lengths exceed 1000 feet and the average of the block lengths for the entire site does not exceed the maximum block spacing shown in Table 2 "Maximum Street Spacing".
+Streets eligible for inclusion in the average block length calculation are described in 20-23 (b)(2)b.

+- (d) The city staff may modify the maximum local street spacing, eliminate the need for a stub or paper street where: - (1) A physical impedance to a connection exists, such as a freeway, railroad line, rapid transit line, or gas pipeline. - (2) A natural impedance exists, such as areas of steep slopes, wetlands, floodplain, creeks or streams. - (3) An industrial use is located adjacent to a proposed residential property, allowing future traffic to the non-residential use to traverse the residential property to reach a non-local street. - (4) The shape of the property does not allow the requirements to be met. - (5) There are right-of-way, sight distance, or access constraints to providing the recommended spacing. - (6) Accessibility to the subject property or an adjacent property requires modification of the requirements. - (7) Special manufacturing, distribution warehousing, industrial or security functions do not allow the street spacing requirements to be met. - (8) It is advantageous to the street network to align a new street with an existing street, major driveway, or traffic signal, and therefore not creating smaller than desirable block faces. - (e) Block widths.
 Block widths must be sufficient to allow two tiers of lots except where single tiers of lots will facilitate nonresidential development, the separation of nonresidential and residential developments, or the separation of residential development from thoroughfares.